helios-network/helios-core/docs/docs/nodes/running-a-node/overview.md

 ## Interacting With The Node

-Once the node is up and running, there are a few ways to interact with a node, namely using the gPRC endpoints, REST endpoints, or `injectived` CLI.
+Once the node is up and running, there are a few ways to interact with a node, namely using the gPRC endpoints, REST endpoints, or `heliades` CLI.

 ## Contents